 Cooper Union Counseling Services

 Counseling Services at The Cooper Union are coordinated through the Office of Student Affairs.
-Our Student Care Coordinators, Cassandra Jolicoeur and Elizabeth London, are here to meet with students to provide support and to discuss mental health and counseling needs.
+Cassandra Jolicoeur, Associate Director of Student Care, is available to meet with students by appointment to provide support and to discuss mental health and counseling needs.
 The Student Care team can be reached at studentcare@cooper.edu or by calling the office of Student Affairs at 212.353.4130.
-Our office is generally open Monday - Friday from 9AM - 5PM.
+The Student Care team will work with each student on an individual basis to connect them to the necessary care and supportive services.
+Student Care staff is generally available Monday - Friday, 9am to 5pm.

-For questions related to the Cooper Union student health insurance plan, including how to enroll, waiving coverage and health plan costs, please visit the plan website here.
-For specific questions related to enrolling or waiving coverage, please contact the health insurance directly - Malinda Townsend at malinda.townsend@usi.com.
+For questions related to the Cooper Union student health insurance plan, including how to enroll, waiving coverage, and health plan costs, please visit the plan website here.

 303 5th Ave, Suite 604